straz/artificialtrust/_definitions/soft.md

 <p class="mt-3"/>

-Is bending the rules is a smart or dumb idea?
-An accurate prediction can only come from expertise.
+Is bending the rules a smart or dumb idea?
+Better outcomes can only come from expertise.
 Experienced experts use emotion differently than beginners who face a problem for the first time.

 #### Inexperience
 Emotion with inexperience is no better than random chance, just more intense.
+It might steer you to a good outcome, or it might bring disaster.
+Either way, the result you get is due to dumb luck.

-For the inexperienced, emotion provides the confidence necessary for action even if the confidence is entirely unjustified.
+For the inexperienced, emotion provides confidence, not correctness.
+With confidence, you can take action and feel great about it in the moment.
+If your confidence is entirely unjustified, well, hey, that just isn't a problem right now.

 #### Expertise